disit/sentinel/README.md

 In the main web interface, go to Show Administrative Actions and select Manage Containers.
 In the newly opened page you'll see the currently managed containers; from there you can add and delete new containers. `*` in the name of the container will wildcard for each other characters following it (e.g. `iotapp-*` will match all iotapps, `dashboarddb-*` will catch kubernetes dashboarddb pods regardless of the randomly generated substring appended to the deployment name).

-### Adding a new category

-This can only be done by accessing the database manually

-### Adding a test (a isalive test), a complex test (anything specific to a category) or a cronjob (anything specific to a category, which also repeats once each 5 minutes)
+### Adding, editing or deleting a test (a isalive test), a complex test (anything specific to a category), a cronjob (anything specific to a category, which also repeats once each 5 minutes) or a new category

-This can only be done by accessing the database manually, to prevent remote injection
+These actions can only be done by accessing the database manually or by enabling unsafe mode in the enviroment of Snap4Sentinel.
+For the administrator, the actions are available in Show Administrative Actions.
+As per date 01/08/2025, all but category related actions have been tested and found functioning.
+In-web examples and explanations are yet to be added.